-Employers were significantly more likely to report a lifetime history of depression (30%), ADHD (29%), substance use conditions (12%), and bipolar diagnosis (11%).
-NHS research from England shows that one in four adults suffers from mental illness.
-Being an entrepreneur increases your risk even more.
-According to research by Michael Freeman, entrepreneurs are 50% more likely to report having a mental health condition, with certain conditions that are more prevalent among founders and character traits that make them more susceptible to mood swings.
+A study by the University of California at Berkeley found that 72% of entrepreneurs in their sample reported mental health problems.
+These included depression (30%), ADHD (29%), substance use conditions (12%), and bipolar diagnosis (11%).
+Research from England's NHS shows that one in four adults suffer from mental illness, and being an entrepreneur increases this risk even further.
+According to research by Michael Freeman, entrepreneurs are 50% more likely to report having a mental health condition, with certain conditions being more prevalent among founders and character traits making them more susceptible to mood swings.

-In an attempt to combat the stigma of depression and anxiety that makes it difficult for patients to seek help.
+In an attempt to combat the stigma of depression and anxiety that makes it difficult for patients to seek help, more entrepreneurs have started talking about their internal struggles.
 The University of California, San Francisco and its team investigated mental health problems among entrepreneurs.
-His latest book, The Entrepreneurial Myth, examines why entrepreneurs suffer more from poor mental health than the general population.
-Well, the unfortunate reality is that these kinds of problems are everyday events in the life of an entrepreneur.
+Their latest book, The Entrepreneurial Myth, examines why entrepreneurs suffer more from poor mental health than the general population.
+It is essential that entrepreneurs recovering from depression place the episode within a broader context.

+Kip, a San Francisco-based startup launched by Erin Frey, offers a hybrid of in-person therapy and software services to entrepreneurs and startup employees.
 Entrepreneurs often juggle many roles and face countless setbacks (loss of customers, disputes with partners, increased competition, personnel problems), all while struggling to pay payroll.
 Entrepreneurs have a reputation (which barely precedes them) for lack of sleep, malnutrition, excess caffeine and financial restrictions.
 Instead, Dubowec encourages entrepreneurs to take a step back and examine the experience of depression within a broader context.